tom-howard/ros/docs/com2009/assignment2/partb/task4.md

 <a name="autocomplete"></a>

 We will test whether your launch file has been correctly built to accept the `target_colour` command-line argument using *autocomplete* in the terminal.
-After typing the first four characters of the argument name, i.e.: `targ`, the rest of the name should be completed for us when we press the ++tab++ key, as illustrated below:
+After typing the first four characters of the argument name, i.e.: "targ", the rest of the name should be completed for us when we press the ++tab++ key, as illustrated below:

 <center>
 <figure markdown>